cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

 --------------------------------

-Sometimes a multi-level single-parent tree is not sufficient to avoid all duplication of settings, however you can inherit from multiple parents at once [1]_:
+Sometimes a multi-level single-parent tree is not sufficient to avoid all duplication of settings.
+Fortunately tasks can inherit from multiple parents at once [1]_:

 .. code-block:: cylc